sveltejs/kit/documentation/docs/15-types.md

 /// file: .svelte-kit/tsconfig.json
 {
 	"compilerOptions": {
-		// you must use `import type` to
-		// import types, rather than `import`,
+		// this ensures that types are explicitly
+		// imported with `import type`, which is
-		// for svelte-preprocess to work
+		// necessary as svelte-preprocess cannot
+		// otherwise compile components correctly
 		"importsNotUsedAsValues": "error",

 		// Vite compiles one TypeScript module